On the Brauer groups of fibrations II: Applications

 \subsection{Reduction of Artin's question}

 \begin{lem} Assuming that $\Br(X_{\olsi{K}})^{G_K}$ is finite for all smooth projective geometrically connected surfaces over a number field $K$, then $\Br(X_{\olsi{K}})^{G_K}$ is finite for all smooth projective geometrically connected varieties over $K$. \end{lem} \begin{proof} Let $X$ be a smooth projective geometrically connected variety over a number field $K$.
-Assuming that $\dim(X)>2$, by a theorem of Ambrosi \cite[Cor.
+Assuming that $\dim(X)>2$, by \cite[Cor.
 1.6.2.1]{Amb}, there exists a smooth projective geometrically connected hyperplane section $D$ of $X$ such that the induced map

 is an isomorphism.
 By Proposition \ref{prop2.1}, for any prime $\ell$, there is a commutative diagram with exact rows